 Megafauna 3D is an initiative by the Paleobiology Lab at Facultad de Ciencias, Universidad de la República (Fcien), and has the financial support of the Agencia Nacional de Investigación e Innovación (ANII).

-To complement the Arroyo del Vizcaíno fossil collection and have a better representation of the extinct megafauna, the team scanned fossils from other Uruguayan museums and collections, such as the “Museo Paleontológico Armando Calcaterra” in Colonia, the “Museo Paleontológico de Dolores” in Soriano and the “Museo de Historia Natural Dr. Carlos A. Torres de la Llosa” in Montevideo.
+To complement the Arroyo del Vizcaíno fossil collection and have a better representation of the extinct megafauna, the team scanned fossils from other Uruguayan museums and collections, such as the “Museo Paleontológico Armando Calcaterra” in Colonia, the “Museo Paleontológico de Dolores” in Soriano, the “Museo de Historia Natural Dr. Carlos A. Torres de la Llosa” and the “Museo Nacional de Historia Natural” in Montevideo.

 Sebastián Tambusso (Paleontologist)